-So, if you’re looking to expand on your weed garden, you don’t need to buy new ones.
-Cloning Cannabis needs a few simple hacks, and we will share all of that in this post.
+So, if you want to expand your plantation, you don’t need to buy new ones.
+The right cloning method needs a few simple hacks; we will share all that in this post.

 Why Cloning Marijuana Plants is Common

-Create Exact Copies
+Create Cannabis Plant Exact Copies

-Efficient than Germinating
+More Efficient than Germinating

 Cost-friendly